stela2502/RustySparseMMX/README.md

 rusty_sparse_mmx -h
 rusty_sparse_mmx 0.1.0
 Stefan L. <stefan.lang@med.lu.se>
-Convert a dense csv table to the MatrixMarket format used by 10x CellRanger.
+Convert all csv and csv.gz files in a directory to the MatrixMarket format used by 10x CellRanger.
 Meaning the outfiles are matrix.mtx.gz, features.tsv.gz and barcodes.tsv.gz.
-To circumvent problems while importing into Scanpy the files are created in a folder named 'filtered_feature_bc_matrix'
+A set of these files will be created for each of the csv or csv.gz files in a new directory each.
+To circumvent problems while importing into Scanpy the files are created in a new sub-folder named 'filtered_feature_bc_matrix'

 USAGE:
-    rusty_sparse_mmx [OPTIONS] --ipath <IPATH>
+    dense2sparse [OPTIONS] --ipath <IPATH>

 OPTIONS:
     -h, --help                     Print help information
-    -i, --ipath <IPATH>            the input input path -s, --sep <SEP>                the column separator str [default: ,] -t, --transpose <TRANSPOSE>    transpose the data [default: false] -V, --version                  Print version information
+    -i, --ipath <IPATH>            the input directory
+    -s, --sep <SEP>                the column separator str [default: ,] -t, --transpose <TRANSPOSE>    transpose the data [default: false] -V, --version                  Print version information

 ```